apache/derby/plugins/eclipse/Readme.txt

 for importing the source as an Eclipse project and packaging the plug-ins as a zip file are also included.

+Note that the Derby community no longer provides this plugin, and that the source code has not been certified to work with Eclipse versions after Juno.

 Contents:

 I. Creating the Apache Derby UI and Help Plug-in Projects